 - To make roasted butternut squash, preheat the oven to 200C/400F.
 Peel, cut and deseed the butternut squash.
 Cut one quarter into 2 inch cubes and reserve the rest for later use.
 Toss the squash with the mixture of salt, smoked paprika, garlic powder and the olive oil.
 Roast in the preheated oven on a large and rimmed baking sheet for 40-45 minutes or until tender and golden.

-- Sauté cavolo nero/kale with garlic and chilli flakes for 5 minutes in 1 tbsp oil and water with a lid on.
+- Sauté cavolo nero/kale with garlic and chilli flakes for 5 minutes in 1 tablespoon oil and water with a lid on.

 - Make the tahini dressing by adding tahini paste and lemon juice to a small bowl and stirring until thick, then add grated clove of garlic.
 Add small amounts of water a tablespoon at a time until a pourable consistency, then salt to taste.